100+ Best Adjectives for Work Ethic (and How to Use Them on Your Resume) | Belekar Sir’s Academy

 How Hiring Managers Evaluate Work Ethic from Resumes

 Hiring managers can’t directly observe your work habits from a resume.
 Instead, they look for clues in language, formatting, and phrasing.
-They evaluate work ethic by:
+For more on resume writing, check out our resume tips guide.

 AdjectivesWords like “diligent,” “reliable,” or “self-motivated” suggest a strong internal drive.